Staff

 missing-student-id-1

 Tracy has a degree in Liberal Studies from Cal-State Fullerton, with an emphasis in middle school math.
 Mrs. McDiarmid received a secondary teaching credential from Point Loma Nazarene University for mathematics.
 While attending Cal-State Fullerton and raising two children she worked at Raney Middle School in the Corona-Norco Unified School District in Riverside County as an academic aid for in-class suspension.
 This is where she developed her love for students in the middle grades.
 Mrs. McDiarmid is also fluent in French, which she learned while serving a church mission in Quebec, Canada.
-She has taught algebra and test prep classes to at-risk youth at the high school level while teaching in California and also 7th and 8th grade druing the last 6 years.
-Mrs. McDiarmid grew up in Utah and is so happy to be moving back and loves spending time with her family, hiking, skiiing, running outdoors, yoga, gardening, and improving her teaching practice.
+She has taught algebra and test prep classes to at-risk youth at the high school level while teaching in California and also 7th and 8th grade during the last 6 years.
+Mrs. McDiarmid grew up in Utah and is so happy to be moving back and loves spending time with her family, hiking, skiing, running outdoors, yoga, gardening, and improving her teaching practice.
 She finds Utah quite cold and is excited for winter to run its course.

 Ashlee Mullender, Health & P.E.